Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Classifying self orbit-equivalences

 \begin{lemma}[Barbot \cite{Bar_MPOT}] If $T$ is a quasi-transverse torus in $M$ for a skew Anosov flow, then each lift $\wt T$ of $T$ to the universal cover projects to a unique string of lozenges $\cC$ in $\orb$.
 That string of lozenges is the unique string of lozenges left invariant by the $\bZ^2$ subgroup of $\pi_1(M)$ that fixes $\wt T$.
 The interior of each lozenge in the string corresponds to a maximal annulus in $T$ transverse to the flow; its corners are the periodic orbits bounding the annulus.

 Conversely, if $G$ is a subgroup of $\pi_1(M)$ isomorphic to $\bZ^2$, then there exists a unique string of lozenges in $\orb$ fixed by $G$.
 Moreover that string of lozenge is the projection of an (a priori only immersed) torus $T$. \end{lemma} \begin{rem} We have stated this lemma in the special case of skew Anosov flows.
-For general Anosov flows on $3$-manifold, one needs to replace ``string of lozenges" by ``chain of lozenges'', see \cite[section 2]{BF_counting}. \end{rem}
+For general Anosov flows on $3$-manifold, one needs to replace ``string of lozenges" by ``chain of lozenges'', see \cite[section 2]{BF_counting}, and some $\bZ^2$ subgroups may fix two distinct chains of lozenges. \end{rem}

 We also need the following easy proposition giving another condition for an element $\gamma \in \pi_1(M)$ to be represented by a periodic orbit of a skew Anosov flow $\varphi$.
 Recall that $\Lambda^s \cong \bR$ denotes the leaf space of the weak stable foliation of the lifted flow $\wt \varphi$.
 We denote the natural projection by $\pi^s \colon \wt M \to \Lambda^s$.